xwu/xwu-swift-numerics/floating-point-part-3.md

-__In Swift, the portion of a hexadecimal float literal between the required base prefix and the required binary exponent cannot begin or end with the separator dot (`.`).__ As of the time of writing, error messages are not particularly helpful in diagnosing the issue:
+__In Swift, the portion of a hexadecimal float literal between the required base prefix and the required binary exponent cannot begin or end with the separator dot (`.`).__ At the time of writing, error messages are not particularly helpful in diagnosing the issue:

 ```swift
 let x = 0x1.p2